medaka0213/DynamoDB-SingleTable/readme.rst

 In addition to main item (sk=\ ``blogpost_item``), relation item (sk=\ ``rel_{primary_key}``) added to table.
-The GSI ``DataSearchIndex`` is used to get ???relation items??? to extract target???s pk.
+The GSI ``DataSearchIndex`` is used to get ?relation items? to extract target?s pk.
 Then, ``batch_get`` items by pk.

 ============= ============ =============